 A Word on ZZ’s Members Club

-The upstairs portion of ZZ’s is members-only, so obviously, it’s full of whispers and exclusivity and allegedly better tequila.
-It has that Old Hollywood-meets-New-Miami energy—dim lighting, rare art, vintage vibes, and cocktails that come with serious opinions.
+The upstairs portion is members-only, so obviously, it’s full of whispers, exclusivity, and allegedly better tequila.
+It has that Old Hollywood-meets-New-Miami energy—dim lighting, rare art, vintage vibes, vaulted ceilings, even a fireplace.
+Think cigar lounge meets secret society, designed for people who collect experiences the way others collect watches.

 Would I go back?
 Absolutely.
 Would I pay out-of-pocket?
 Yeah.
 Is it for everyone?
 No. Château ZZ is extra in all the right ways, and Major Food Group knows exactly what they’re doing—creating spaces that are indulgent without being absurd, stylish without trying too hard.